triton-inference-server/server/docs/user_guide/trace.md

 * Send: The time required to send the inference response.

-* Overhead: Additional time required in the HTTP or GRPC endpoint to process the inference request and response.
+* Overhead: Additional time required in the HTTP endpoint to process the inference request and response.

 * Handler: The total time spent handling the inference request, not